SFPD Ingleside Station

-Captain Jack Hart joined San Francisco Police Department in 1999 and has served in patrol assignments ranging from as a field training officer to as an attorney with the Department's Legal Division.
-As a California POST-certified instructor, he has taught constitutional law, criminal law, criminal procedure, and leadership courses to over 50 recruit classes.
-As a Sergeant, he led a street-crimes plainclothes enforcement team in the Bayview district.
-As a lieutenant, he was the officer-in-charge of the Candlestick Park detail, where he led the team of over 100 police officers policing over 70,000 people.
-As the captain assigned to SFPD's Homeland Security Unit, he was in charge of the Marine Unit and led the Department's mutual-aid response to the 2017 North Bay firestorm at the Department Operations' Center.
-Captain Hart is also a master instructor in the police leadership development course called "Blue Courage," where he has inspired police officers of all ranks in large and small departments across the country.
+Captain Jack Hart joined San Francisco Police Department in 1999 and has served in patrol assignments, as a field training officer, and as an attorney with the department's Legal Division.
+He has taught constitutional law, criminal law, criminal procedure and leadership courses to more than 50 police recruit classes.
+As a sergeant, Hart led a street-crimes plainclothes enforcement team in the Bayview District.
+As a lieutenant, he was the officer-in-charge of the Candlestick Park detail, where he led the team of more than 100 police officers policing more than 70,000 people.
+As the captain assigned to SFPD's Homeland Security Unit, he supervised the Marine Unit and led the department's mutual-aid response to the 2017 North Bay firestorm at the Department Operations' Center.
+Captain Hart is also a master instructor in “Blue Courage," a police leadership course taught throughout the nation.

 "What makes the Ingleside Police District unique is the high level of connection, care, and community between neighbors, merchants, community groups and neighborhoods.
 As a result, the partnership between the Ingleside Station and community residents consistently transcends historic barriers such as the diversity of languages, backgrounds, demographics and geography, so that we may flourish at home, at school, at work, and at play.”

 - Captain Jack Hart

 Sign Up To Receive The Latest SFPD Ingleside Station News Via Email